 2. UE_2 shall reject the Direct Communication Request if UE_1's signalling security policy is "NOT NEEDED" while UE_2's security policy is "REQUIRED".
 UE_2 shall also reject the Direct Communication Request if UE_1's signalling security policy is "REQUIRED" while UE_2's security policy is "NOT NEEDED".
-UE_2 may initiate a Direct Auth and Key Establish procedure with UE_1.
+UE_2 may initiate a Direct Authentication and Key Establishment procedure with UE_1.
 This is mandatory if the UE_2 does not have the KNRP and KNRP ID pair indicated in step 1, and signalling is needed to establish the keys for the particular use case.
+If the Direct Authentication and Key Establishment procedure is initiated, the two UEs authenticate each other using the information exchanged in Key_Est_Info, where the used authentication method is application-specific.
+(See clause 5.3.3.1.3.2).
+During Direct Authentication and Key Establishment procedure, either of the UE’s may reject the authentication procedure.

 3. UE_2 shall send the Direct Security Mode Command message to UE_1.
 This message shall only contain the MSB of KNRP ID unless the Null integrity algorithm is selected by UE_2 and optionally Key_Est_Info if a fresh KNRP is to be generated (see clause 5.3.3.1.3).
 UE_2 shall include the Chosen_algs parameter to include the selected integrity and confidentiality algorithm.
 Non-Null security algorithm in the Chosen_algs indicates the corresponding security protection is activated and the security algorithm the UEs will use to protect the data in the message.
 Null security algorithm in the Chosen_algs indicates the corresponding security protection is unprotected.
 The Chosen_algs may only indicate the use of the NULL integrity algorithm if UE_2's signalling integrity security policy is either NOT NEEDED or PREFERRED.
 UE_2 shall also return the UE_1's security capabilities and UE_1's signalling security policy to provide protection against bidding down attacks.
 In the case that the NULL integrity algorithm is chosen, the NULL confidentiality algorithm shall also be chosen and UE_2 shall set the KNRP-sess ID of this security context to the all zero value.

 The following procedures in step 3 shall only be executed if the UE_2 decides to at least activate the integrity security protection for this connection: UE_2 shall also include Nonce_2 to allow a session key to be calculated, as well as the least significant 8-bits of KNRP-sess ID in the messages.
 These bits are chosen so that UE_2 will be able to locally identify a security context that is created by this procedure.
 UE_2 shall calculate KNRP-Sess from KNRP and both Nonce_1 and Nonce_2 (see clause A.3) and then derive the confidentiality (if applicable) and integrity keys based on the chosen algorithms (clause A.2).
-The lower layer shall be provided with the new security context and indication(s) to signal that the Direct Security Mode Command message needs integrity protection with new security context and the signalling messages can be received using the new security context.
+The lower layer shall be provided with the new security context and indication(s) to signal that the Direct Security Mode Command message needs integrity protection with the new security context and the signalling messages can be received using the new security context.
 The confidentiality key, NRPEK, shall be derived in this step if and only if signalling confidentiality protection is activated for this connection.
 UE_2 shall integrity protect the Direct Security Mode Command before sending it to UE_1.
 UE_2 is then ready to receive signalling and messages protected with the new security context.
 UE_2 shall form the KNRP-sess ID from the most significant bits it received in step1 and least significant bits it sent in step3.